Of the Royal Corps of Signals

 Her Royal Highness, Mary, Princess Royal.

-Her Royal Highness, The Princess Royal, Princess Anne of Edinburgh.
+Her Royal Highness, The Princess Royal, Princess Anne.

 Colonel-in-Chief of the Royal Corps of Signals